Bitterne: Religious sites

 Bitterne's parish church is dedicated to the Holy Saviour and its spire is a local landmark.
 The church is an Anglican and Methodist partnership following the merger of the two congregations and the sale of the Methodist church building in the late 20th century.
 It is a Grade II listed building.

 Bitterne United Reformed Church is located at the top of the pedestrian precinct, next to the parish church, and occupies the first floor of its building with retail outlets underneath.
 The retail premises are currently occupied by the local Iceland supermarket.

 The Christ the King Roman Catholic Church is another local landmark on the main A3024 road, located between the health centre and library.
 Bitterne Spiritualist Church was established in 1947 and is located at the top of Lances Hill.

+Between 1904 and 2024 Bitterne was home to the Redcote Convent.
+The Convent belonged to the order of Our Lady of Charity and its initial nuns had relocated from France.